 The MoT had proved a challenge.
 Although due in May, I didn’t get a chance until August.
-Weather and general busyness had got in the way of the Alfa Romeo Alfetta barking around the roads.
-It really has been miserably wet here and the Met Office’s forecasts – mostly of the pissing in the wind variety – had raised and dashed hopes more times than I care to remember.
+Weather and general busy-ness had got in the way of the Alfa Romeo Alfetta barking around the roads.
+It really has been miserably wet here and the Met Office’s forecasts – mostly of the hopelessly wrong variety – had raised and dashed hopes more times than I care to remember.

-A tramp’s piss has more poke in it than some 95RON unleaded
+A tramp’s breakfast has more poke in it than some 95RON unleaded

 When the time came – belatedly – for it to awaken from its winter slumber, clearly the old girl was not impressed by my neglect.
 Doing an impression of a misfire, the Alfetta only just scraped through the MoT’s emissions test after a health-check with Les Dufty at Automeo.
 The diagnosis was more mileage, but to do that it needed the aforementioned piece of paper from The Man.

 The Dell’Orto 40DHLAs were retuned and it was suggested a tin of magic juice should be added to the petrol tank.
 Although the Alfa does live on super-unleaded, when that isn’t available it has had to do with the other lesser RON-rated watery stuff – and I’ve seen what can happen to that over time.
 A tramp’s breakfast has more poke in it than some 95RON unleaded.

 Justin Walkey from Powerflow Ltd – a distributor of BG Products GB – was confident that a can of BG 44k fuel cleaner would help lift the Alfa’s awkward mood.
 BG 44K contains a high level of PEA (Polyether Amine) a chemical that is adept at removing hard-baked carbon deposits; something which Les was confident was partly wrong with the Alfa due to its lengthy garage confinement.